oferk1/twitter-api/README.md

 Then execute the following line, filling in the paramters from your created tweeter app CONSUMER_KEY=xxxxx CONSUMER_SECRET=xxxxx ACCESS_TOKEN_KEY=xxx-yyy ACCESS_TOKEN_SECRET=xxxxx NODE_PATH = NODE_PATH=$NODE_PATH:./models:./helpers:./config node app.js

-You may also try the following url's in your browser to see that the application is running http://localhost:3000/influential/haiku
+You may also try the following url's in your browser to see that the application is running: http://localhost:3000/influential/haiku
-(should return a json of the following form {"results":"Name A, Name B, Name C"}
+(should return a json of the following form {"results":"Name A, Name B, Name C"})

 http://localhost:3000/list/haiku
-(should return a json of the following form {"results":{[timestamp 1]:"Name A, Name B, Name C",[timestamp 2]:"Name A, Name B, Name C",[timestamp 3]:"Name A, Name B"}
+(should return a json of the following form {"results":{[timestamp 1]:"Name A, Name B, Name C",[timestamp 2]:"Name A, Name B, Name C",[timestamp 3]:"Name A, Name B"})

 Tests
 *****